Russell Brand 2.0 is breaking all the molds.

 “Did the media and social media conspire together to keep information about Joe Biden and Hunter Biden’s relationship with foreign energy companies out of the media? … The answer is: yes, they did.”

-Brand has also sat down with conservative superstars like Candace Owens and Ben Shapiro in recent months, a welcome willingness to reach across the aisle.
+Brand has also sat down with conservative superstars like Candace Owens and Ben Shapiro in recent months, a willingness to reach across the aisle that some of his progressive peers lack.
 It also says Brand doesn’t fear the far-Left mob, which loathes anyone who connects with conservatives in a meaningful way.

 Remember how actor/producer Mark Duplass shared a nice Tweet about Shapiro and later reversed course following the massive social media blowback?